52 Ways to Know Your Faith

 For a few years after the book was published, I used that chapter in countless talks throughout the United States (humble brag: as well as a series of talks my wife and I gave in Australia and New Zealand back in 2014).

-I’d ask someone from the audience to pick a number between one and fifty-two, open the book to that chapter, find the number in that chapter, and show people how easy it is to evangelize without shoving things down other’s throats by riffing off of the suggestions from my own book.
-1
+I’d ask someone from the audience to pick a number between one and fifty-two, open the book to that chapter, find the number in that chapter, and show people how easy it is to evangelize without shoving things down other’s throats by riffing off of the suggestions from my own book. [efn_note]Here’s a video of one of these talks where I did this trick.
+It’s about halfway through the talk.[/efn_note]

 Later, I did a recurring radio spot on Matt Swaim and Anna Mitchell’s Son Rise Morning Show where I did similar ad-libbing.
 Eventually, I turned that chapter into a free audio program called Life Changers that I gave away via our website.
-2
+After a few years, I let the website expire for this project, but I may release them in some capacity via Rosary Army’s new School of Mary project we hope to launch this year.

 As we begin this new year, the following occurred to me: